NTARI-RAND/agrinet-docs/versioned_docs/version-1.1.0/tutorial-extras/translate-your-site.md

 };
 ```

-The locale dropdown now appears in your navbar, alongside the docs version menu.
-Agrinet Docs configures English, French, Japanese, Korean, Simplified Chinese, Spanish, and Turkish locales so translators can verify language switching without relying on screenshots.
+The locale dropdown now appears in your navbar once the configuration reloads, enabling quick language switching for readers.

 ## Build your localized site